 Let’s get one thing straight.
 Clingy toddlers are not bad kids.
-There isn’t something wrong with them that you need to fix.
-Trust me, I know first hand how incredibly difficult it is when your toddler refuses to entertain themselves and constantly “needs” your attention.
+There isn’t something wrong with them that you need to fix, trust me.
+I know first-hand how challenging it is when your toddler refuses to entertain themselves and constantly “needs” your attention.
 It’s intense.
 Draining.
 Heck, you don’t even get five minutes alone to pee.

 But here’s the thing . . .